Opened 7 years ago

 If this is something which definitely will not be addressed in such a tweak to the spec, then we can close this as won't fix.
 Hopefully, it can be mitigated by judicious update ordering and a later improvement to rpm.

-comment:6 Changed 7 years ago by dmik
+comment:6 by dmik, 7 years ago

 Okay, I see your point.
 But the thing is that an update all getting screwed is even worse than this ticket's issue.
 It should be addressed in the first place then.
 It's not up to the user to decide upon the order in which they install packages — this beats the whole purpose of a smart package manager.
 This definitely deserves a separate ticket, created #260 for that.